ahmedh409/deepfake-detection/README.md

 # Deepfake Detection

+#### August 3rd
+- comms is finally complete
+- all nodes run a TCP server and establish connections with all other nodes
+- all nodes can send to and receive from all other nodes

+#### July 21st
+- TCP connections are now handled by a list of sockets
+- major cleanup

 #### May 21st, 2022
 - setup a TCP server as the listening half of each node's communication abilities